spagnoloG/md-notes/lxc.md

 ### Exposing container to the public:
 Todo, for now follow linked tutorial.
+Host it on your own.